 From 2015 to 2018, Dr. Arcadi was a Postdoctoral Research Fellow in the Analytic Theology Project at Fuller Theological Seminary in Pasadena, California and, from 2015 to 2017, a Research Fellow in the Jewish Philosophical Theology Project at the Herzl Institute in Jerusalem, Israel.
 Prior to these appointments, he taught history, theology, and writing for seven years at Gordon College where he was also a Visiting Fellow in the Center for Faith and Inquiry in 2014-2015.

 Dr. Arcadi writes at the intersection of theology, biblical studies, and philosophy.
-His first book is An Incarnational Model of the Eucharist (Cambridge University Press, 2018).
-His essays have appeared in such journals as Religious Studies, Neue Zeitschrift für Systematische Theologie und Religionsphilosophie, Journal of Theological Interpretation, Philosophy Compass, Topoi, and The Heythrop Journal and such edited volumes as Being Saved (SCM, 2018), The Task of Dogmatics (Zondervan, 2017), Marking the Church (Pickwick, 2016), and Idealism and Christian Theology (Bloomsbury, 2016).
-He is the coeditor (with Joshua R. Farris) of special issues of the open-access journals TheoLogica and Open Theology and (with J.T.
-Turner) is presently coediting the T&T Clark Companion to Analytic Theology.
-Alongside his academic work, Dr. Arcadi is ordained in the Anglican Church in North America having served at parishes in Massachusetts and California.
+He is the author of is An Incarnational Model of the Eucharist (Cambridge University Press, 2018).
+His essays have appeared in such journals as Religious Studies, Scottish Journal of Theology, Neue Zeitschrift für Systematische Theologie und Religionsphilosophie, Journal of Theological Interpretation, Journal of Anglican Studies, Philosophy Compass, Topoi, and The Heythrop Journal and such edited volumes as Being Saved (SCM, 2018), The Task of Dogmatics (Zondervan, 2017), Marking the Church (Pickwick, 2016), and Idealism and Christian Theology (Bloomsbury, 2016).
+He is the coeditor (with Oliver D. Crisp and Jordan Wessling) of Love: Divine and Human (Bloomsbury, 2019) and (with Joshua R. Farris) of special issues of the journals TheoLogica and Open Theology.
+In addition, (with J.T.
+Turner) he is presently coediting the T&T Clark Companion to Analytic Theology.
+Alongside his academic work, Dr. Arcadi is ordained in the Anglican Church in North America having served at parishes in Massachusetts, California, and Illinois.